Fatai Rolling Dollar

 Olayiwola Fatai Olagunju, known professionally as Fatai Rolling Dollar (22 July 1927 – 12 June 2013), was a Nigerian jùjú singer, songwriter and multi-instrumentalist, described by the BBC as a "nationally celebrated performer."

 Biography

-He started his musical career in 1953 and had mentored a number of musicians including Ebenezer Obey and the late Orlando Owoh.
-He was known for his dexterity at playing the guitar, Rolling Dollar's last major hit was "Won Kere Si Number Wa".
+He started his musical career in 1953 and mentored a number of musicians including Ebenezer Obey and the late Orlando Owoh.
+He was known for his dexterity at playing the guitar.
+Rolling Dollar's last major hit was "Won Kere Si Number Wa".

 In 1957, he formed an eight-piece band called Fatai Rolling Dollar and his African Rhythm Band, and they recorded numerous seven-inch singles for Phillips West Africa Records.

 Death

 He died peacefully in his sleep.
 He was buried in Ikorodu, Lagos He was the oldest surviving music artist in Nigeria.